microcks/microcks-testcontainers-java-spring-demo/step-2-exploring-the-app.md

 Those specifications will help us for two things:
 1) They will be used to provide simulations (or mocks) of third-parties systems - typically the Pastry API provider and the reviewer system that provides updates on `OrderEvents`
-2) They will be used to allow checking the conformance of the provided `Order API` and the published `OrderEvent` on order creation.
+2) They will be used to allow checking the conformance of the provided `Order API` and the published `Order Event` on order creation.

 ###
 [Next](step-3-local-development-experience.md)

-However, this situation is complex enough to highlight the two problems we're addressing:
-1) How to **efficiently set up a development environment** that depends on third-party API like the Pastry API?
-   You certainly want to avoid cloning this component repository, figuring out how to launch it and configure it accordingly.
-As a developer, developing your own mock of this service makes you also lose time and risk drifting from initial intent,
-2) How to **efficiently validate the conformance** of the `Order API` against business expectations and OpenAPI contract?
-   Besides the core business logic, you might want to validate the network and protocol serialization layers as well as the respect of HTTP semantics.